michaelkoller/pic-to-plan-v2-git/README.md

         --> demonstration why it's useful, links back to high level this approach lends itself to feed back into observed situation
         Gap: when a robot observes smthng, it usually wants to act somehow.

+Generalised Domain Model Acquisition from Action Traces --> is my work just in the other direction?